Tech-FZ/EmuGUI/README.md

 # EmuGUI
 What should I say?
 I didn't like the existing QEMU interfaces for Windows, so I made my own.

+## Important note about update check

+EmuGUI automatically checks for updates by default.
+No personal data is being shared while doing so.
+If you don't want this, you can disable it in settings.

 ## Mirrors

 GitHub: https://github.com/Tech-FZ/EmuGUI